JBS GLOBAL (UK) LTD

 Modern Slavery Act Transparency Statement

-We recognise that due to the worldwide nature of our business there will be some higher risk areas within our supply chain from where we procure our products, particularly where the operations and management are out of our direct control.
-To mitigate the risks, we have built close, longstanding trading partnerships with our main suppliers, providing integrity and security in the supply of our products.
-Most of these suppliers, like JBS Global (UK) Ltd, are entities of the JBS SA Group, which further strengthens the relationships and trust we have in our supply chain.
-JBS Global (UK) is a member of SEDEX.
+Due to the worldwide nature of our business, there are some potentially higher risk areas in our supply chains, particularly where the operations and management are out of our direct control.
+To mitigate these risks, we have built close, longstanding partnerships with key suppliers, ensuring integrity and transparency in our products and services.
+Most of these suppliers are within the JBS SA Group, which further strengthens the relationships and trust we have in our supply channels.

-This statement was approved by JBS Global (UK) board directors and will be reviewed annually.
+This statement was approved by the Board of JBS Global (UK) Ltd. – 4th January 2023

 Managing Director – JBS Global (UK) Ltd